Nayabi26/2D_break-out-game_tutorial/README.md

 # 2D_break-out-game_tutorial
 2d breakout game using game mechanics such as rendering and moving images,collision detection,control mechanisms and winning and losing state.
-This project is turtorial project of my html5 game development journey . i would like keep details about te concepts that i going to implement in this project .
+This project is turtorial project of my html5 game development journey . i would like keep details about the concepts that i am going to implement in this project .
 This project is begginner friendly .
 Using html5 for structuring the game , css for styling and positioning and js for creating mechanics.
 **Game Mechanics** are the basic aspects of the game which determine how players interact with each other and games elements.It can be rendering and moving images,collision detection,control mechanisms etc..